Villa Garnier: Les annexes

 After building the villa, Garnier purchased land and property to expand it.
-No less that than 29 acts of purchase were made.
-One of the first villas was ‘’’Villa Negro’’’ (1877), located in the eastern part of the garden.
+No less than 29 acts of purchase were made.
+One of the first villas was Villa Negro (1877), located in the eastern part of the garden.
 The small pavilion, now missing, was transformed into a hammam on the advice of the family doctor and friend, Dr. Depraz.
 The small pavilion was enlarged on the south side and, on the north side a small pond was added, only 50 cm deep, to create a pleasant mirror effect.
 On the ground floor there were a steam bath, a tepidarium, a shower and a staircase leading upstairs.
 At this level you had the relaxation room, changing rooms and toilets.
 Two large windows allowed to admire the sea.
 When the villa was sold to the American painter Hemming Fry, the hammam was transformed into a studio.

-On August 16, 1882 Garnier bought from Richard Domenico, ‘’’Villa Modesta’’’, located in current via Garnier 42.
+On August 16, 1882 Garnier bought from Richard Domenico, Villa Modesta, located in current via Garnier 42.
 The villa is on three levels, connected by an external staircase.
 On the ground floor there was a large kitchen, on the first floor were a living room with fireplace and the dining room, on the second, the three main bedrooms, plus a small room for the servants.
 In 1900 the Garnier widow enlarged the two upper floors on the west side.

-Around 1883 Garnier had already bought from Giuseppe Ballauco ‘’’Villa Minima’’’.
+Around 1883 Garnier had already bought from Giuseppe Ballauco Villa Minima.
 The property, which was rebuilt by the new owner, was probably around number 50 of the via Garnier.
 Garnier called it “Minima” due to its small size.
 The villa had an inverted L shape and was developed mainly in depth.
 On the ground floor there were the rooms reserved for the servants.
 On the first floor, on the south side a lounge with fireplace and the dining room, on the north one the kitchen and the pantry.
 Upstairs there were three bedrooms and a bathroom.
 The three levels of the villa communicated through an external staircase covered by a roof probably made of wood.
 During the railway works and the extension of the Via Aurelia, a large part of the garden was expropriated and the house was later demolished and rebuilt by the new owner, Maurizio Lega.